maxim/cx_leaderboard/README.md

 term     0.00290 K - 6158.09x slower
 ```

-Another example of how the term leaderboard is not intended for big number of entries.
+Another example of how the `TermStore` is not intended for big number of entries.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can